Polymyalgia rheumatica: Causes

+The immune cell involvement in polymyalgia rheumatica includes the activation of dendritic cells and monocytes/macrophages, leading to inflammation in the synovium and bursae of the shoulder and hip girdles which is primarily mediated by the innate immune system.
+There is an altered balance between Th17 and Treg cells, with increased IL-6 levels driving Th17 cell activation.
+Disturbed B cell distribution and function are also observed, with a decrease in circulating B cells that recover after steroid treatment.
+Additionally, systemic activation of circulating monocytes is associated with increased IL-6 and IL-1 beta production.
+Associations of uncertain significance with multiple types of TNF have also been found.

+Despite the severe pain associated with the condition in multiple muscle groups, as well as the signs of systemic inflammation, muscle biopsies have found no signs of localized inflammation in muscle tissue in patients with PMR.
+Electromyography studies also typically turn up normal.
+The only locations known definitively to be inflamed in PMR are the synovial membranes and bursae of joints.

 Persons having the HLA-DR4 type of human leucocyte antigen appear to have a higher risk of PMR.

 Diagnosis

 No specific test exists to diagnose polymyalgia rheumatica; many other diseases can cause inflammation and pain in muscles, but a few tests can help narrow down the cause of the pain.
 Limitation in shoulder motion or swelling of the joints in the wrists or hands, are noted by the doctor.
-A patient's answers to questions, a general physical exam, and the results of tests can help a doctor determine the cause of pain and stiffness.

 One blood test usually performed is the erythrocyte sedimentation rate (ESR) which measures how fast the patient's red blood cells settle in a test tube.
-The slower the red blood cells settle, the higher the ESR value (measured in mm/hour), which means inflammation is present.
+The faster the red blood cells settle, the higher the ESR value (measured in mm/hour), which suggests that inflammation may be present.
 Many conditions can cause an elevated ESR, so this test alone is not proof that a person has polymyalgia rheumatica.

 Another test that checks the level of C-reactive protein (CRP) in the blood may also be conducted.
 CRP is produced by the liver in response to an injury or infection, and people with polymyalgia rheumatica usually have high levels.
 However, like the ESR, this test is also not very specific.

 Polymyalgia rheumatica is sometimes associated with temporal arteritis, a condition requiring more aggressive therapy.
 To test for this additional disorder, a biopsy sample may be taken from the temporal artery.